aadilmallick/my-notes-docusaurus/docs/software-development/08-TDD.md

 > [!IMPORTANT]
 > You should always prefer dependency injection to mocking or stubbing, since it becomes more flexible.
 The more you try to control the outer world (global variables and APIs), the less flexible your code becomes.

+> [!NOTE]
+> Don’t get me wrong: mocking _has_ its place (and Vitest does make it super easy to mock things with `vi.fn()`), but it’s a scalpel, not a sledgehammer.
+Always ask yourself if you can test the real implementation first. _Real code means real results._ If you go this route, your tests will be more reliable, you’ll spend less time worrying about mocking intricacies, and you can laser-focus on breaking your code in ways only _real_ users would.
+Objectives aligned, mind at ease, testing purified.

 ### Spying